B'nai Mitzvah: Preparation and Celebration

 Modeling a meaningful and happy Jewish life is the most important role parents play in their child/ren's spiritual life and development.
 A vital role in preparation for bar or bat mitzvah is to support the child's learning by making every effort to ensure the best possible attendance and commitment to their work in Talmud Torah, with their tutor(s), and with the Education Director and Rabbi.

-During the service, both parents -- whether endogamous or interfaith -- bless the child, ideally in Hebrew.
+During the service, all parents bless the child, ideally in Hebrew.
+This applies to endogamous and interfaith families.
 The blessing is below if you'd like to practice in advance.
 We encourage all parents to bestow this blessing.

 Life cycle moments are wonderful opportunities to tie together personal hopes and dreams with Jewish ritual moments.
 There are many such opportunities during a bar or bat mitzvah weekend -- for example, during a Shabbat dinner or at the beginning of a party.
 If you choose to speak from the bimah before offering your child the traditional parental blessing, a good guideline to remember is the phrase that used to adorn our bimah, da lifnei mi atah omed, "Know before whom you stand."
 Remember the sanctity and purpose of the moment, the place and the community.
-If you decide to add this element to the service, please limit comments to three minutes.
+If you decide to add this element to the service, please limit comments to just a few sentences.
+A more appropriate time and place for a longer tribute is over lunch in the social hall.
+We will provide a microphone for this purpose.

 TABLE - WORK IN PROGRESS